lirsacc/lirsac.me/content/blog/2017-12-23-nginx-gunicorn-concurrency-issue/index.md

 ## The problem

-After going to production and coming under increased load, one of our web services used for financial reporting started dropping requestsm NGINX with `502 (Bad Gateway)` response codes alongside the following error message from NGINX:
+After going to production and coming under increased load, one of our web services used for financial reporting started dropping requests with `502 (Bad Gateway)` response codes alongside the following error message from NGINX:

 ```
 connect() to unix:/run/gunicorn.socket failed (11: Resource temporarily unavailable)